-As I was combing through Quora the other day, I came across an interesting question:
+As I was combing through Quora the other day, I came across an interesting question on feature requests:

 “What tools can I use to keep track of feature requests?”